-Governor Bill Haslam appointed Burns Phillips commissioner for the Tennessee Department of Labor and Workforce Development in June 2013.
-Phillips had been named acting commissioner in March 2013.
+Governor Bill Lee appointed Dr. Jeff McCord Commissioner for the Tennessee Department of Labor and Workforce Development in January 2019.

 Before joining the Department, Commissioner McCord spent 12 years at Northeast State Community College in Kingsport where he was Vice President of Economic and Workforce Development.

 At Northeast State, McCord led Workforce Solutions, the state's workforce development partner for that area.
 The organization is responsible for developing registered apprenticeship programs in Northeast Tennessee and it operates the Regional Center for Advanced Manufacturing, a technical career academy.
 McCord was also part of the organization leadership team for adult education programming in the First Development District and served as the lead administrator for the nationally recognized Kingsport Academic Village.

 Prior to Northeast State, McCord spent 15 years at Eastman Chemical Company in Kingsport as its Learning and Performance Improvement Manager.